Yiling-J/tablepilot/README.md

 ## Examples

 A number of examples demonstrating various use cases of Tablepilot are available in the [examples directory](https://github.com/Yiling-J/tablepilot/tree/main/examples).
-Below are two of the most interesting ones:
+Below are some interesting ones:

 - **recipes_for_customers**
   This example illustrating how to use another table as a reference.
 The `customers.json` file is used to generate a customer table, and then the recipes table is generated based on customer data.
 Each customer will receive a unique recipe tailored to their information.

 - **pokémons**
   This example demonstrates how to create a table, import an existing CSV of 1000 Pokémons, and autofill column data.
 Tablepilot will generate ecological information for each Pokémon based on the existing row data.

+- **imdb_movie_haiku**
+  This example takes an IMDb movie CSV table and generates haiku poems inspired by movie titles and overviews, blending structured data with artistic expression.

 ## Usage